Skip to main content

 If tests fail due to connectivity issues:

-4. Look at the logs of the specific services mentioned in the error messages
+4. Look at the logs of all services

 Next Steps